 Getting ready images set the momentum for the day

-From getting fine Indian regal carpets to candelabras and printing a palace wall background to match the look the Indian Royal era.
+From getting fine Indian regal carpets to candelabras and printing a palace wall background to match the look of the Indian Royal era.

 We started our day when Shali and Shiv were almost ready at their respective homes.
 Shali was getting ready with one of our preferred artists Baljit Gill.
 We conceptualized and created the royal India set in the living room area for Shali’s getting ready portraits.
 We had the honor of working with Eleve Films on the videography who were equally invested in creating something uniquely royal for this couple.